guitarrapc/githubactions-lab/README.md

 ```

-## runs only previous job is success
+## Execute run when previous job is success

 to accomplish sequential job run inside workflow, use `needs:` for which you want the job to depends on.